pranath/blog/_posts/2022-02-06-patient-select-diabetes.md

 # number of unique patients should be equal to the number of unique encounters and patients in the final dataset
 assert original_unique_patient_number == unique_patients
 assert original_unique_patient_number == unique_encounters
-print("Tests passed!!")
 ```

-Number of unique patients:71518
+- Number of unique patients:71518
-Number of unique encounters:71518
+- Number of unique encounters:71518
-Tests passed!!

-## Aggregate Dataset to Right Level for Modeling
+## Aggregate Dataset to Right Level for Modelling

 To make it simpler, we are creating dummy columns for each unique generic drug name and adding those are input features to the model.